used2banowl/ALDdata/README.md

 ALDdata
 =======

-Data for use in analysis of Admixture Linkage Disequilibrium
+Data for use in analysis of Admixture Linkage Disequilibrium (see http://github.com/johnsonra/ALDdata for details).

 This is an R package that is suggested for use with ALDsuite